Asha Kiran Ashram

 Physiotherapy for Ramkumar

 Currently 20 to 30 children are brought to the centre by autorickshaws (small taxis) and larger vehicles each morning.
 The homes of a further 20 or so children are too far away for them to commute daily, and these live in the centre.
-All the children have a varied programme of physiotherapy, academic teaching which is tailored to their various abilities, games designed to develop their physical abilities, and so on.
+All the children have a varied programme of physiotherapy, academic teaching which is tailored to their various abilities, games designed to develop their physical abilities, vocational training and so on.
 They also receive mid-morning milk and a nourishing lunch.
-The staff include a principal, a warden, five teachers, five classroom assistants, a part-time physiotherapist, a cook and an administrator.
+The staff include five teachers, five classroom assistants, a part-time physiotherapist, a cook and an administrator.
 At the end of the day all the day children are taken back home.

 Learning to walk with the parallel bars